 Fortunately, marketing companies such as Digital Neighbor have the capabilities to support your business and catapult you forward with reviews at a quicker pace.

 One of our services involves setting up a communication strategy with every single customer either through text or email — while you train your staff to ask for reviews or by giving them intrinsic and extrinsic incentives each month.
 Having a robust approach like this will help you gain reviews, improve your ranking at a quicker pace, and give customers more confidence in your business.

 Our case study, The Blind Tiger Cafe, has successfully gotten over 700 reviews for their main coffee shop location in Tampa just by setting up reviews within their Square payment application.
 After a customer purchases a coffee and pays with a credit card, they’re automatically sent an email and asked to rate their experience.
 This catches the customer while they are still in the mindset of enjoying their coffee and helps the coffee shop master the art of reviews.

 As a business owner you may assume that by having multiple locations or multiple listings on Google, you may improve your rankings — but it’ll actually do the opposite.

 The standard rule of thumb of SEO and Google is to avoid duplicating content.
 Google views this as plagiarism, which can damage your rankings.
 Google can also tell when a business owner tries to deliberately oversaturate search results, which is actually against their terms of service.

 Rather than post duplicate content, Blind Tiger maximized their content and the ranking of each one of their singular listings by deleting any duplicates and being sure to optimize their main listing as often as possible.
 With Google listings, less is more.

 At Digital Neighbor we specialize in Google My Business, because we want all of our neighbors to be successful.
 We’re here to help by taking a free pulse check of your current Google My Business status.
-Please reach out to [email protected] or leave a comment below for us to connect!
+Please reach out to a neighbor!